JP211/Chat-Flash-App/README.md

 # Chat-Flash-App
-An ios chat application using pods, firebase
+An ios chat application that uses pods.
+Firebase database